-Theodore (Ted) D. Bossé KC, Partner Ogilvie LLP Trustee of the Trust and Director of the Partnership - Ted has a Bachelor of Arts, University of Alberta and a Bachelor of Laws, University of Alberta.
-He has been a partner with Ogilvie LLP since 1983.
+Trustee of the Trust and Director of the Partnership - Ted has a Bachelor of Arts, Theodore (Ted) Douglas Bossé KC, University of Alberta and a Bachelor of Laws, University of Alberta.
+He has been a partner Partner Ogilvie LLP with Ogilvie LLP since 1983.
 His professional areas of expertise include business and employment law with extensive experience in purchase and sale agreement structuring and negotiations, bank and private financing agreement structuring and negotiations, creative organizational structures (corporate, limited partnerships and joint venture corporate restructure), mergers and acquisitions, business succession planning and tax plan implementation.
 His industry and community activities include Honorary Consul to Finland in Alberta, Past Chair and Vice Chair, Board of Governors, Grant MacEwan College, Past Director, Edmonton Downtown Development Corporation, Past President, Alberta Conference Society, Past Director of AVAC Ltd. - Designer of Accelerate Fund, Past Member, Hong Kong Canada Business Association, Former General Counsel, World Trade Centre, and past director, Caplink Mortgage Investors Corporation and Cedar II Mortgage Corporation.

-Deanna Muise, FCPA, FCA, TEP, Partner Emeritus Kingston Ross Pasnak LLP Trustee of the Trust and Director of the Partnership - Deanna has a Bachelor of Commerce, University of Alberta, is a Member of the CPA Canada, a Member of the CPA Alberta (Vic Dzurko Honor Roll), and has completed the Canadian Institute of Chartered Accountants In-Depth Tax Program.
-She has spent over 33 years as a dedicated member of the Kingston Ross Pasnak LLP (KRP) team.
+Trustee of the Trust and Director of the Partnership - Deanna has a Bachelor of Deanna Marie Muise.
+FCPA, FCA, TEP, Commerce, University of Alberta, is a Member of the CPA Canada, a Member of the CPA Partner Emeritus Alberta (Vic Dzurko Honor Roll), and has completed the Canadian Institute of Chartered Kingston Ross Accountants In-Depth Tax Program.
+She has spent over 34 years as a dedicated member of Pasnak LLP the Kingston Ross Pasnak LLP ("KRP") team.
 As one of three Métis KRP partners, she spent her time practicing in the taxation area, providing estate and business planning, corporate reorganizations and business restructuring.
 She worked with clients on business purchases and sales, as well as corporate and personal income tax.
 Since retiring in 2022 Deanna has taken on the status of "Partner Emeritus."
 Deanna's industry and community activities include Director, First Nations Financial Management Board, 2013 to present, Chair, Governance and Human Resources Committee for First Nations Financial Management Board, 2015 to present, Vice Chair, Special Projects Initiative of the First Nations Financial Management Board, 2016 to 2017, Chair, Executive Committee of the First Nations Financial Management Board, 2015 to present, Member, Society of Tax and Estate Practitioners, 2003 to present, and Member, CPA Alberta Awards Committee, 2020 - current.

-Georgina Villeneuve, MBA, MTI, Vice President Trust Services, Peace Hills Trust Trustee of the Trust and Director of the Partnership - has Bachelor of Commerce Degree, University of Calgary and a Masters of Business Administration, University of Regina.
-She obtained her MTI (Member Trust Institute) designation through the Institute of Canadian Bankers.
-Georgina completed the AFOA Harvard Program - Leading People and Investing to Build Sustainable Communities.
-Georgina brings a wealth of knowledge and experience in the administration and settlement of First Nation Trusts.
+Trustee of the Trust and Director of the Partnership - Georgina has a Bachelor of Georgina Marian McDougall Villeneuve, Commerce Degree, University of Calgary and a Masters of Business Administration, MBA, MTI, Vice University of Regina.
+She obtained her MTI (Member Trust Institute) designation through the President Trust Institute of Canadian Bankers.
+Georgina completed the AFOA Harvard Program - Leading Services.
+Peace Hills People and Investing to Build Sustainable Communities.
+Georgina brings a wealth of Trust knowledge and experience in the administration and settlement of First Nation Trusts.
 She has over twenty-six (26) years of experience in the trust industry and has been administering First Nation trusts for over nineteen (19) years.
 Georgina is a member of Wesley First Nation and her industry and community activities include Member NATOA, Member CANDO, and Member AFOA.
 Georgina prides herself on her dedication to developing strong governance documents supported by proven communication strategies.